c3lang/c3docs-old/docs/types.md

 ##### Integer constants

 Integer constants are 1293832 or -918212.
 Without a suffix, suffix type is assumed to the signed integer of *arithmetic promotion width*.
 Adding the `u` suffix gives a unsigned integer of the same width.
-Use `ixx` and `uxx` – where `xx` is the bitwidth for typed integers, e.g. `1234u16`
+Use `ixx` and `uxx` – where `xx` is the bit width for typed integers, e.g. `1234u16`

 Integers may be written in decimal, but also